Browser

 School of Psychology, Education and Sport Science

-Students can choose between the English-speaking starting in 2024 and the Spanish-speaking program starting in 2023.
+Students can choose between the program in English, which starts in 2024, and the program in Spanish, which starts in 2025.

 Three reasons to choose this master degree